 - About 9,000 structures are inspected each year by certified bridge inspectors.

-Structurally deficient bridges have load carrying components in poor condition due to deterioration.
-These bridges are safe.
-However, they require significant maintenance to remain in service, and limits on vehicle weights may be required.
+Structurally deficient bridges are safe; however, they have components in poor condition due to deterioration.
+They require significant maintenance to remain in service, and may require limits on vehicle weights.
 To fully address the issues on a structurally deficient bridge, extensive rehabilitation or replacement is usually required.

-Functionally obsolete bridges no longer meet the demands of the traffic using them.
-These bridges are safe but need to be improved or replaced due to narrow lanes, low height clearances, or have posted weight limits.
+Another commonly used term is functionally obsolete.
+A functionally obsolete bridge no longer meets the demands of the traffic using it.
+These bridges are safe, but need to be improved or replaced due to narrow lanes, low height clearances, or have posted weight limits.

-- For NCDOT to repair or rehabilitate all deficient bridges, it would cost more than $9.4 billion.
+- For NCDOT to repair or rehabilitate all structurally deficient bridges, it would cost more than $3.8 billion.

 NCDOT follows National Bridge Inspection Standards and ensures each bridge is inspected at least every two years.